Ruandas ITK Sektor

 The company Schnell Media provides digital imaging services to online retailers, publishers, photo studios and many other clients in the fashion, food, automotive and other industries.
 In addition to the German headquarters and the company’s presence in Asia, Schnell Media has decided to establish a subsidiary in Rwanda in 2021 to provide more image editing services for the international market.

-Together with RDB, which runs an ICT Innovation Center in Kigali, Schnell Media developed a curriculum for image editing to train job seekers and promote IT start-ups.
-Initially, 200 young people will be trained in Kigali for a period of 3 months.
-Afterwards, the tested course programme will be integrated into the ICT Innovation Center's teaching offer so that it can be replicated to promote more young talent for future employment in the field of digital image editing.
-In addition to industry-specific skills such as retouching, masking, cropping, vectorising and the use of relevant software, the trainees are taught further practical IT and language skills that are essential for their employability in the labour market.
+Together with RDB, which ran the ICT Innovation Center in Kigali until 2023, when the management was taken over by Rwanda Polytechnic, Schnell Media developed a curriculum for image editing to train job seekers and promote IT start-ups.
+Young people were then trained in Kigali for a period of 3 months.
+Afterwards, the tested course programme was integrated into the ICT Innovation Center's teaching offer so that it can be replicated to promote more young talent for future employment in the field of digital image editing.
+In addition to industry-specific skills such as retouching, masking, cropping, vectorising and the use of relevant software, the trainees were taught further practical IT and language skills that are essential for their employability in the labour market.

-For Rwanda's young ICT sector, the programme offers the chance to tap into a promising niche market.
-The goal is for more interested investors from the image processing sector to set their sights on Rwanda to make use of the newly available talent in the country.
+For Rwanda's young ICT sector, the programme offered the chance to tap into a promising niche market.
+In the future, the goal is for more interested investors from the image processing sector to set their sights on Rwanda to make use of the newly available talent in the country.

 STATUS AND OUTLOOK